vmware-tanzu/tanzu-framework/cmd/cli/README.md

 # Tanzu CLI

 ## Summary
-SIG CLI/API's objective is to support building CLI and API experiences within Tanzu, built on a shared framework to enable a consistent, unified Tanzu product experience for our users.
-We have designed the CLI around a pluggable model to support a broader set of the Tanzu portfolio’s products as they are ready to adopt it.
+Our objective is to support building CLI experiences built on a shared framework to enable a consistent, unified product experience for our users.
+We have designed the CLI around a pluggable model to support a broader set of products as they are ready to adopt it.

 For more detail, please see the [Tanzu CLI purpose doc](https://docs.google.com/document/d/1X34ZNkPG_kEMSySpFjAQsmX2Xn1dXTksbVxXUgUk-QM/edit?usp=sharing).

 ## Overview
-The CLI is based on a plugin architecture.
+The CLI is based on the kubectl plugin architecture.
 This architecture enables teams to build, own, and release their own piece of functionality as well as enable external partners to integrate with the system.

 For more detail, please see the [Tanzu CLI architecture doc](https://docs.google.com/document/d/1qCarTtSUxJzYJweiHsOQhObTc2L4f9smAXAlIheMFfI/edit#).
-Additionally, an architectual diagram is available on [confluence](https://confluence.eng.vmware.com/display/TKG/Tanzu+CLI+Architecture+and+components).

 ---

 ## Installation

-### Dev
 ### MacOS
 ```shell
 curl -o tanzu https://storage.googleapis.com/tanzu-cli/artifacts/core/latest/tanzu-core-darwin_amd64 && \